sman591/go-weather/README.md

 # go-weather

 Basic weather app built with Go.
+Displays the weather based on your current location (IP based).

 **DISCLAIMER:** This is my first ever Go app.
 In fact, first ever time with the Go language.
 This readme is likely not enough to actually get started.